-For all speeches, I help my students "score" their speech.
-The student's style, voice, and personality will all shine through their scoring.
-From here, we can work to make sure diction, inflection, and tone all connect your paper to your presentation.
+Something usually Interp students focus on is “scoring” scripts.
+However, I help students "score" their speech and their debates - regardless of whether or not they are doing Interp.
+The student's organization, style, voice, and personality will all shine through their scoring.
+From here, we can work to make sure diction, inflection, and tone all connect the content to the presentation.

 OO, OA, Impromptu

-In terms of accomplishments, following Serene's National Junior Forensics League Championship, Serene went on to become the first student in her state to win 3 State OO Championships, multiple Tournament of Champions (TOC) Finalist placements (Top 5), and various National Speech and Debate Association (NSDA) national titles in Oratory (Top 12), Congress (Top 20), and Impromptu (Top 15).
+Serene herself competed in Speech and Debate throughout junior high and high school.
+After she won the National Junior Forensics League National Championship, Serene went on to become the first student in her state to win 3 State OO Championships in a row, multiple Tournament of Champions (TOC) Finalist placements (Top 5), and various National Speech and Debate Association (NSDA) national titles in Oratory (Top 12), Congress (Top 20), and Impromptu (Top 15).

 Structure/Wording in OO, Congress, and Impromptu speeches